Updated December 27, 2024

 The Standard way to defrag/optimize your drives in Windows 11

 To perform Standard defragment/optimization, you will need to open the Defragment and Optimize Drives program.
-Here are a couple of ways of opening the app.
+Here are a couple of ways to open the app.

 - Left-click on the Start button to bring up the Start menu.